pnp/blog/content/post/getting-started-with-sharepoint-s-custom-column-formatting.md

 such as text, you can simply do like what was done in that example.
 However, some field types -- such as people or date fields - may require a little extra work.
-\"There and back again\" to the original example with Frodo, you may have noticed the 'Age' column (yes, Frodo was 50 years old when he leaves on his adventure).
+"There and back again" to the original example with Frodo, you may have noticed the 'Age' column (yes, Frodo was 50 years old when he leaves on his adventure).
 Here is the definition used for the transformation shown at the beginning.